NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 ## Existing solutions

 There is a large number of (non-)commercial products offering such PDF templating.
+From libraries that allow building PDF documents completely out of code to rendering an HTML template with a headless browser you can find all kinds of solutions.
+I am unhappy with most of them.
+Let's go through some of the issues I see.

+Many commercial solutions come with a GUI editor only and export templates in some binary format.
+My biggest gripe with that is maintainability.
+I am looking at this issue from the point of view of a software developer.
+As such, I want to be able to put the templates into version control.
+Changes to templates should be reviewed in a pull request.
+Clicking and dragging a template together in a GUI is just not reproducible enough in my opinion.

+Additionally, sharing layouts or some template elements is often complicated in these GUI solutions or not possible at all.
+It also makes it more difficult to allow end users to provide some parts of the template.

+With these arguments I would discard any GUI based solution and only consider markup-based approaches for templates from here on out.

 They usually fall into one of three categories:
 1. HTML based templates
 2. Custom typesetter
 3. Integration for existing typesetting software